RedFireSoftwareEntertainment/RedKit/README.md

  **-** *kont_kont2*

+## Resources for Contributors

+If you wanna know what this category is here for, click [here](https://sites.google.com/view/redkit/contribute).

+*makeXX.sh*
+`chmod +x XX
+sudo cp XX /usr/bin`
+Replace XX with your own accronym.

 ## Legal

 The RedKit project is part of the AZOS GNU/Linux project so all [Legal info](https://sites.google.com/view/azosofficialsite/legal) applies.
 This info applies and protects all people that have worked on RedKit.